george-pov/YTSkedy/docs/api/http/calendar-events.md

   and orphan history rows, makes event update state-ineligible.
 - `canDelete` is `true` only when the event has no platform publication rows.
   It is separate from platform-row `canDeletePublication`.
+- `thumbnail` is the current thumbnail metadata or `null`.
+It never includes the internal blob name or image bytes.
+- `canUpdateThumbnail` is `true` only when the event has no platform publication rows.
+It uses the same row-based lock as `canUpdate` and `canDelete`.
 - Deleting platform publication rows through the platform-publication delete route unlocks event update and event delete when no publication rows remain.
 - `platforms` is `[]` when no platforms are registered.